 How Condensing Furnaces Work

-A condensing furnace is a style of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This limits the extent of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
-It also will take less natural gas to generate the same amount of heat when compared to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
+This decreases the quantity of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
+It also will take less natural gas to generate the same rate of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace is dependent on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
-If you put off scheduled maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Usually, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
+If you don’t schedule routine maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

-A variable-speed furnace doesn’t operate all the time.
-Rather, it runs at different speeds according to the temperature in your home as well as the amount of energy it uses to reach that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Alternatively, it runs at different speeds depending on the temperature in your Crystal and Twin Cities home as well as the amount of energy it requires to reach that temperature.

-When sufficient energy is demanded to maintain your desired temperature level, the furnace will switch to a higher speed to handle the demand.
-Doing this will ensure more efficient heating in your home while also offering quieter operation.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will increase to a higher speed in order to keep up with demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces